 Science Advisor to the EPA Administrator

-Prior to his appointment at EPA, Dr. Paulson was Associate Dean for Research and Professor of Occupational and Environmental Health at the University of Medicine and Dentistry of New Jersey's School of Public Health.
+Prior to his appointment at EPA, Dr. Paulson was Associate Dean for Research and Professor of Occupational and Environmental Health at the Rutgers School of Public Health.
 He has also served as the first Assistant Commissioner for Science at the State of New Jersey's Department of Environmental Protection.
-While Senior Vice President of the National Audubon Society, Dr. Paulson was responsible for approving and guiding exploration for and production of natural gas on Audubon's largest wildlife sanctuary, located on the Gulf Coast of Louisiana.
+While Senior Vice President of the National Audubon Society, Dr. Paulson was responsible for its ornithological and ecological research groups, the Environmental Policy Office, and the Society’s wildlife sanctuaries.

 Dr. Paulson earned his Ph.D. in Environmental Sciences and Ecology from the Rockefeller University in New York, New York and a bachelor's degree in Chemistry from Northwestern University.